-Reverse Override
+Reverse Override Switch

-These ATVs are equipped with a reverse speed limiter system.
-When additional RPM is needed in reverse, depress and hold the override button.
+This ATV is equipped with a reverse speed limiter system.
+When additional RPM is needed in reverse, depress and hold the override switch.

-Never activate the override while the throttle is open as a loss of control may result.
+Never activate the override switch while the throttle is open as a loss of control may result.
 Use caution when using the override switch as reverse speed can greatly increase.